KlevGG/GenerateChapters/README.md

 # Generate Chapters From Text Files
-Automatically generates a working chapterx.xml file from a text file that you can use within MKVToolNix.
+Automatically generates a working chapterx.xml file from a text file that you can use within MKVToolNix and sets the chapters language to English.

 ## How To Use?
 - Have Python installed and added to the PATh